City of Tempe, AZ

 Timeline

-Concrete work will likely begin in the winter of 2026 with paving following in late Spring of 2026.
+Concrete work will likely begin in 2026.

 Frequently Asked Questions